Perl-Apollo/Corinna/rfc/method-modifiers.md

 due to how method resolution is performed in Perl.
 Experiment with a test program to ensure your class hierarchy works as expected, or more preferably, don't use multiple inheritance (roles can help with this)!

+A method modifier implicitly adds the method to the list of required methods.

+Unlike Moo/se, you can't define modifiers in the same class/role as the core method.

 ---